Top 5 differences between USA and EU Business Culture

 Conduct in the USA vs. Conduct in the EU

-• In the US, meetings are often scheduled for 30 minutes or an hour, while in some European cultures, meetings may be scheduled for longer periods of time.
+• In the US, during meetings it is common to have 1 topic on the agenda and are often scheduled for 30 minutes or an hour, while in some European cultures, meetings may be scheduled for longer periods and are more elaborated with a couple of topics to cover (when needed).

 • In the US, it is common to have a specific agenda and stick to it during a meeting, while in some European cultures, there may be more flexibility in the meeting's agenda and direction.